stemey/atem-client/README.md

 atem-client
 ===========

-A java example web application using (atem-rest) and (gform) to administrate and observer java beans and entities.
+A java example web application using [atem-rest] and [gform] to invoke restful web services, administrate and observer java entities in an administrative user interface .

 ##General

-Gform provides automatic form generation based on json schema or gform schema.
-Gform is based on dojo.
-Atem provides powerful reflection and transformation for java.
-(Atem rest) provides rest services to access java entities, services and their meta information via a restful api.
-Also cometD is the basis for observing change on your data.
-See the list below for the technologies suported by (atem-rest).

-Combining these two technologies makes it easy to create generic management tools.
-The Manager provides generic interfaces to invoke services and to create, update, delete and filter your data.
+Atem-Rest provides meta data about restful services (currently services created by Spring mvc and atem iteself are supported).
+Also it provides restful crud services for java entities like spring beans and jpa entities.
+This example application creates a generic user interface to invoke these services.
+The interface is based on [gform].

 ## Supported Technologies